 Why Listen to Me?

-I’ve had somewhere between 100-150 ayahuasca journeys, and a broad spectrum of experiences.
+I’ve had somewhere between 100-150 ayahuasca journeys, and a broad spectrum of experiences, over the last 15 years.
 This includes 7 years of solo journeys with 100 year old vine made by a Peruvian maestro, to dieta-focused retreats, to indigenous festivals and village ceremonies in Brazil, to all kinds of church works with numerous Santo Daime churches (I even lived in Mapia), to various underground ceremonies in North America and Europe, as well as experience sitting with indigenous elders and pajes, mestizo maestros, North American & European facilitators with wide-ranging backgrounds.
 While there are many who have drunk ayahuasca 100s, if not thousands of time, most people rack up ceremonies within the container of just one church or lineage, and they don’t know what anything else is like.
 It’s my sincere hope that my broad and varied perspective adds value to the conversation.

 Watch the Video